Noise Levels in East Liberty, Pittsburgh, PA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern East Liberty sounds about 103% louder than Northern East Liberty to the human ear, a 10.2 dBA gap.
+To the human ear, noise in southeastern East Liberty sounds about 199% louder than in northwestern East Liberty, a 15.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?